mumayank/AirPdf/README.md

 [![](https://jitpack.io/v/mumayank/airpdf.svg)](https://jitpack.io/#mumayank/airpdf)

-- Helps in rendering PDF pages as `Bitmap`s
-- Uses native `PdfRenderer` internally
+- Uses `PdfRenderer` to help render large PDFs as `Bitmap`s
-- Works with PDFs in `assets` folder
+- Works with PDFs
+    - in `assets` folder
-- Also works with PDFs present online (via their URL).
-The lib downloads the PDF using Buffer (no file size limit) and then renders the PDF pages using `Bitmap`s
+    - present online (via their `URL`).
+The lib downloads even large PDFs using `Buffer`.
+Also, deletes the PDF after converting
-- Deletes the original PDF file after downloading and converting pages into `Bitmap`s
-- Recommends using `cacheDir` for storing `Bitmap`s so that Android OS can remove the files later automatically
-    - Developers are free to provide `fileDir` to store `Bitmap`s permanently
+- Developers are free to choose if `Bitmap`s should be store temporarily or permanently
 - Provides helper methods to delete `Bitmap`s after user has navigated away from PDF rendering screen (optional)
 - Uses `coroutines` with appropriate `Dispatchers` internally

 ___